Surabhi05-git/CAN-protocol-learning/README.md

 understand **Controller Area Network (CAN)** protocol concepts from an automotive embedded systems perspective.

-It includes presentation slides (converted to PDF) along with a simple C++ program demonstrating CAN signal reading and unpacking so we can use it in a SOA
+It includes presentation slides (converted to PDF) along with a simple C Program to demonstrate can signal packing and unpacking, C++ program demonstrating CAN signal reading and unpacking using CANTOOLS so we can use it in a SOA
 ---

 ## Topics Covered